 The DACH dealer is structurally an extension of the manufacturer.
 The relationship is long, the dealer absorbs marketing and demand-generation in the territory, and the manufacturer carries technical depth and brand.
 The US dealer is structurally a sales channel that sells whatever moves.
 Marketing and demand-generation are expected to come from the manufacturer.
 When the Bavarian manufacturer signs a US dealer expecting the DACH relationship pattern, the US dealer signs the contract, sells the easy units, and waits for the manufacturer to generate demand.
 The manufacturer waits for the dealer.
 Nothing happens.

-Five things: a US-format spec sheet and demand-generation kit that arrives ready to use, a co-funded local marketing budget with clear US-side execution, a US-side technical support function with same-day reply, US-published outcome case studies the dealer's customer can read, and a defined exclusivity and territory frame that protects the dealer's effort.
+Five things: a US-format spec sheet and demand-generation kit that arrives fit to use, a co-funded local marketing budget with clear US-side execution, a US-side technical support function with same-day reply, US-published outcome case studies the dealer's customer can evaluate, and a defined exclusivity and territory frame that protects the dealer's effort.
 None of these are how the DACH-side relationship works.
 All five have to be built explicitly for the US channel.

 Not usually.
 Most US dealers signed by Mittelstand manufacturers are competent dealers selling other lines successfully.
 The constraint is the demand-generation architecture above them.
 A competent US dealer with no manufacturer-side marketing engine sells the easy units and stops.
 The same dealer with a manufacturer-side marketing engine builds the territory.